-Question 3, concerning respondents' opinions on the importance of courthouse location: The most common response was "Extremely important" at 29.3%, followed closed by "Very important" at 29.1%.
+Question 3, concerning respondents' opinions on the importance of courthouse location: The most common response was "Extremely important" (147), followed closed by "Very important" (146).
 The average weighted response across all respondents was 3.67, between "Moderately important" and "Very important."
 (Please refer Analysis Sub-Report to Section 3 for further details.)

-• Question 4, regarding how frequently respondents use the District Court and Circuit Court complexes: The most common response was "Based on need, but less than yearly" at 43.0%, with "On average 1 to 3 times per year" second at 15.0% and "Never" third at 10.2%.
+• Question 4, regarding how frequently respondents use the District Court and Circuit Court complexes: The most common response was "Based on need, but less than yearly" (215) with "On average one to three times per year" second (75) and "Never" third (51).
 (Please refer to Analysis Sub-Report Section 4 for further details.)